Money Saving Rental Tips

 - Pool Heating

 - Trash Pickup (and which day?)

 - Parking requirements

-Good job on reserving your rental home!
-You're on the way to a terrific vacation!
+Good luck on reserving your vacation home!
+You're on your way to a terrific vacation!

 During your Stay

 - To ensure that no damages are associated with your stay, make a record of any trouble spots of the rental.
 Get in touch with the rental manager immediately to report your observations.
 This may protect against disputes during checkout.

 - You may need guidance for a gas fireplace, Television set or spa tub.
 Get in touch with your property manager.
 They are there to assist.
 A phone call can save several hours of trouble.